 The biggest advantage to WiseBanyan is that it offers free investing.
 Plus, unlike Robinhood (which also offers free investing), WiseBanyan creates a portfolio for you.
 Robinhood requires that you already have a general idea of what you want to do, and you have to execute your plan on your own.

 WiseBanyan asks you a series of questions to get a feel for your goals to put together your portfolio.
 WiseBanyan suggests an asset allocation, using a combination of stock, bond, and real estate ETFs to help you reach your goals.

 Another advantage to WiseBanyan is that there are no account minimums or monthly requirements.
 Similar goal-based robo-advisors sometimes charge management fees and usually have a financial commitment.
 Wealthfront, for example, requires that you start with at least $500.
 And, even though your first $10,000 is managed free, Wealthfront charges 0.25 percent annually after that.
 Betterment also charges 0.25 percent annually for its basic offering.

 Another advantage to WiseBanyan is that the fund choices have very low expense ratios — annual fees all ETFs charge.
 While some of the funds have expense ratios on the high side, the average expense ratio is 0.12 percent.
 According to a Morningstar analysis, the average expense ratio across all funds was 0.57 percent in 2016.

-Finally, WiseBanyan recently launched its Planning feature that helps you navigate your financial future.
+Finally, WiseBanyan recently launched a planning feature that helps you navigate your financial future.
 The idea is to help you take action as you tweak your plan over time.
-With the Planning feature, WiseBanyan offers new recommendations based on where you’re at related to four strategy stages:
+With this feature, WiseBanyan offers new recommendations based on where you’re at related to four strategy stages: